alexanderlappe/BRIXEL/README.md

 <br/>

 ## License
 BRIXEL itself is licensed under the MIT license.
-Please note that DINOv3 code and model weights are released under the DINOv3 License.
-See the original [LICENSE.md](LICENSE.md) for additional details.
+Please note that DINOv3 code and model weights are released under the <a href="https://github.com/alexanderlappe/BRIXEL/blob/master/src/brixel/dinov3_main/LICENSE.md">DINOv3 License</a>.
 ## Citation

 If you find this repo useful, please consider citing the paper: